The home buying process is bittersweet. Make the right moves and you’ll end up in your dream home.

 Make the wrong moves and it could lead to financial ruin.
 But you can tip the scales in your favor by avoiding common mortgage mistakes.

-Get prepared for the closing process well in advance by avoiding these 5 pitfalls.
+Get prepared for the closing process well in advance by avoiding these 5 pitfalls and using a mortgage calculator.

 1. Check Your Credit